- About Us

 - Contact Us

 At the Nar Valley Federation, we believe that all children should be given the chance to become historians.
 Through examining significant individuals, events and time periods, we give our children the opportunity to engage in their learning and to explain the world as it is by exploring the world as it was.

 Drawing from the historical knowledge and vocabulary taught, the children consider in history lessons the diversity of life experiences in many different places at many different times and give thought to how this has shaped the world we live in.

-As well as explicitly teaching British history and that of the wider world, we also make use of our rich and varied local heritage either by incorporating it our history units or by teaching stand-alone units of local history.
+As well as explicitly teaching British history and that of the wider world, we also make use of our rich and varied local heritage either by incorporating it into our history units or by teaching stand-alone units of local history.
 With all this in mind, it is hoped that through our history curriculum we provide all children with enriching, memorable experiences and opportunities that nurture them to become confident and curious historians.

 In their history lessons, and across the wider curriculum, we want our pupils to be able to ask pertinent questions about the past, analyse evidence, think critically, appreciate different perspectives and develop informed judgements.
 Our children will be asked to consider how the past influences the present, what past societies were like and what beliefs and cultures influenced people's actions.
-As they do this, our children develop a chronological framework for their knowledge of significant events and people.
+As they do this, our children will develop a chronological framework for their knowledge of significant events and people.

 At the Nar Valley Federation in Reception and Year 1, History is taught as part of half-termly integrated topics which may also include lessons covering science, geography and RE.

 In Years 2/3 the children begin to transition from integrated topics to units of learning which develop historical knowledge, concepts and skills over either a full term or a half-term.